An Autobiography (Nehru)

 An Autobiography, also known as Toward Freedom (1936), is an autobiographical book written by Jawaharlal Nehru while he was in prison between June 1934 and February 1935, and before he became the first Prime Minister of India.

 The first edition was published in 1936 by John Lane, The Bodley Head Ltd, London, and has since been through more than 12 editions and translated into more than 30 languages.
 It has 68 chapters over 672 pages and is published by Penguin Books India.

-According to Walter Crocker, had Nehru not been well known as India's first prime minister, he would have been famous for his autobiography.

 Publication

 Besides the postscript and a few small changes, Nehru wrote the biography between June 1934 and February 1935, and while entirely in prison.

 The first edition was published in 1936 and has since been through more than 12 editions and translated into more than 30 languages.

 An additional chapter titled 'Five years later', was included in a reprint in 1942 and these early editions were published by John Lane, The Bodley Head Ltd, London.
 The 2004 edition was published by Penguin Books India, with Sonia Gandhi holding the copyright.
 She also wrote the foreword to this edition, in which she encourages the reader to combine its content with Nehru's other works, Glimpses of World History and The Discovery of India, in order to understand "the ideas and personalities that have shaped India through the ages".